NeTEx-CEN/NeTEx/README.md

 ## 1.11

 ## 2019.03.25  1.11  Skinkie  Fix:  Correction to typo on AccountingTime
+  * NB This will break existing XML that uses AccountingTime.
-    NJSK  Also add separate EndDayOffSer - DayOffSet should apply to start time relative to operatig day of Duty
+  * NJSK  Also add separate EndDayOffSer - DayOffSet should apply to start time relative to operatig day of Duty
   * _Updates to xml schema_:
 	* netex_duty_version.xsd

+## 2019.03.25 Fix #37 by Skinkie *PART2-ND*  Correct Typo:  rename OppositeDIrectionRef to OppositeDirectionRef
+   * NB This will break existing XML  that uses OppositeDirectionRef.
+   * _Updates to xml schema_:
+	* netex_route_version.xsd

 ## 1.11 Summary of Changes since v1.10

 ### 2019.03.15  !.11 Small tidy ups to new value names and to documentation